Nanette Fabray: Television and film

 In the mid-1940s, Fabray worked regularly for NBC on a variety of programs in the Los Angeles area.
 In the late 1940s and early 1950s, she made her first high-profile national television appearances performing on a number of variety programs such as The Ed Sullivan Show, Texaco Star Theatre and The Arthur Murray Party.

 She also appeared on Your Show of Shows as a guest star opposite Sid Caesar.
 She appeared as a regular on Caesar's Hour from 1954 to 1956, winning three Emmys.
 Fabray left the show after a misunderstanding when her business manager made unreasonable demands for her third-season contract.
 Fabray and Caesar did not reconcile until years later.
 In December 1956, she appeared in an episode of Playhouse 90 titled "The Family Nobody Wanted" alongside Lew Ayres and Tim Hovey.

 In 1961, Fabray starred in 26 episodes of Westinghouse Playhouse, a half-hour sitcom series that also was known as The Nanette Fabray Show or Yes, Yes Nanette.
 The character was loosely based on herself and her life as a newlywed with new stepchildren.

-Fabray appeared as the mother of the main character in several television series such as One Day at a Time, The Mary Tyler Moore Show and Coach, in which she played mother to real-life niece Shelley Fabares, who became a regular cast member in One Day at a Time.
+Fabray appeared as the mother of the main character in several television series such as One Day at a Time, The Mary Tyler Moore Show and Coach, in which she played mother to real-life niece Shelley Fabares.
+(Fabares also appeared as an unrelated character in One Day at a Time.)

 Fabray made 13 guest appearances on The Carol Burnett Show.
 She performed on multiple episodes of The Dean Martin Show, The Hollywood Palace, Perry Como's Kraft Music Hall and The Andy Williams Show.
-She was a panelist on 230 episodes of the long-running game show The Hollywood Squares, a mystery guest on What's My Line? and later a panelist on Match Game in 1973.
-Other recurring game-show appearances included participation in Password, I've Got a Secret, He Said, She Said and Celebrity Bowling, Stump the Stars, Let's Make a Deal, All Star Secrets, and Family Feud.
+She was a panelist on 230 episodes of the long-running game show The Hollywood Squares, a mystery guest on What's My Line?, and later a panelist on Match Game in 1973.
+Other recurring game-show appearances included participation in Password; I've Got a Secret; He Said, She Said; Celebrity Bowling; Stump the Stars; Let's Make a Deal; All Star Secrets; and Family Feud.

-She appeared in guest-starring roles on Burke's Law, Love, American Style, Maude, The Love Boat and Murder, She Wrote.
+She appeared in guest-starring roles on Burke's Law; Love, American Style; Maude; The Love Boat; and Murder, She Wrote.
 During the PBS program Pioneers of Television: Sitcoms, Mary Tyler Moore credited Fabray with inspiring her trademark comedic crying technique.
 In 1986, Fabray was cast in the pilot episode of the unsold TBS sitcom project Here to Stay.

 In 1953, Fabray played her best-known screen role as a Betty Comden-like playwright in the MGM musical comedy The Band Wagon, performing in, among others, the musical numbers "That's Entertainment" and "Louisiana Hayride"; and in "Triplets" which was also included in That's Entertainment, Part II.
 Fabray's additional film credits include The Happy Ending (1969), Harper Valley PTA (1978) and Amy (1981).

 Fabray's final work occurred in 2007 when she appeared in The Damsel Dialogues, a musical revue at the Whitefire Theatre in Sherman Oaks, California.